anangsahroni/anang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computational Software Engineer - Geophysicist @ <a href='https://www.linkedin.com/company/geoseismal/'>Geoseismal Research Center</a>
+subtitle: PhD Student @ <a href='https://www.geophysik.uni-muenchen.de/en'>Ludwig-Maximilians-Universität München</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic.jpeg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>Magelang, Indonesia</p>
+    <p>Munich, Germany</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Full-time computational software engineer experienced in geophysical signal processing, geophysical computation, geophysical inverse problem, data collection (web scraping), and software development.
-I've been rocking it as a developer for over 3 years, diving into scientific software (think signal processing and cool modeling stuff) and also rocking the general software scene (yep, web development too). 🚀💻
+PhD student now studying and conducting research in Paleomagnetism to analyze and characterize the behavior of the Earth's geomagnetic field.
+Formerly, I served as a computational software engineer, gaining expertise in geophysical signal processing, geophysical computation, and geophysical inverse problems.
+My experience also encompasses data collection through web scraping and software development.
+Over the past 4 years, I've developed proficiency as a developer, particularly in scientific software as well as in general software realm, including web development.
+Proficient in Python, Javascript, HTML, and CSS.

-Skilled in Python and its libraries like SciPy, NumPy, Pandas, Matplotlib, Obspy, Django, Django REST Framework, Holoviz Panel, Bokeh, BeautifulSoup, and Pytest.
-Proficient with software development tools and automation using Git, GitHub, Gitlab, Gitlab CI, Github Actions, and Taiga.
-Familiar with GIS principles and software such as QGIS, ArcGIS, Cartopy, LeafletJS, and knowledgeable in web technologies like HTML, CSS, Javascript, and ReactJS.